vaibhavgupta5/vaibhavgupta5/README.md

 # 💫 About Me:
 I'm Vaibhav, an aspiring software developer passionate about coding and constantly learning new technologies.
-Currently, I'm focused on mastering JavaScript, TypeScript, React, and Next.js while exploring web, mobile, and backend development.
+Currently, I'm focused on mastering JavaScript, TypeScript, React, and Next.js while exploring web, and backend development.

 ## 🌐 Socials: